pascallanger/DIY-Multiprotocol-TX-Module/BootLoaders/README.md

 # Arduino IDE board definitions for Multi 4-in-1
-Board definitions are available for both the Atmega328p and STM32F103C boards.
+Board definitions are available for the Atmega328p, STM32, and OrangeRX modules.
 The board definitions make it easier to compile and install the multiprotocol module firmware.

 ## Installing
 The board definitions are installed using the Arduino IDE Boards Manager.